scijs/integrate-adaptive-simpson/README.md

 ## API

-#### `require('integrate-adaptive-simpson')( f, a, b [, tol=1e-8 [, maxdepth=20]] )`
+#### `require('integrate-adaptive-simpson')( f, a, b [, tol, maxdepth]] )`
 **Arguments:**
 - `f`: The function to be integrated.
 A function of one variable that returns a value.
 - `a`: The lower limit of integration, <img alt="undefined" valign="middle" src="docs/images/a-a1c2708a7a.png" width="15" height="13">.
 - `b`: The upper limit of integration, <img alt="undefined" valign="middle" src="docs/images/b-5891343d52.png" width="13" height="18">.
 - `tol`: The relative error required for an interval to be subdivided, based on Richardson extraplation.
+Default tolerance is `1e-8`.
 Be careful—the total accumulated error may be significantly less and result in more function evaluations than necessary.
 - `maxdepth`: The maximum recursion depth.
+Default depth is `20`.
 If reached, computation continues and a warning is output to the console.

 **Returns**: The computed value of the definite integral.